BethGoder/BethGoder.github.io/_posts/2016-03-20-Fogcon-Best-Advice.markdown

 Here are my notes from a super useful panel on writing.
 The wonderful panelists (Kyle Aisteach, Effie Seiberg, Cassie Alexander, Vylar Kaftan, and Katharine Kerr) were kind enough to share their wisdom about writing, life, and the business side of things.

-Disclaimer: This isn't an exact transcript.
+Disclaimer: This isn't a transcript.
 Lots of stuff is paraphrased, and everything is filtered through my brain, so no promises about accuracy.

 1. Be kind to yourself
 2. You don't write fiction with the rational parts of your brain